openresty/openresty-systemtap-toolkit/README.markdown

 ngx-phase-handlers
 ----------------
-This tool dumps all the handlers regisitered by all the nginx modules for every nginx running phase in the order they actually run.
+This tool dumps all the handlers registered by all the nginx modules for every nginx running phase in the order they actually run.

 Here's a sample command: